-The Oregon Department of Transportation is studying options for improved passenger rail service between the Columbia River in the Portland urban area and the Eugene-Springfield urban area – a 125 mile segment.
-This segment is part of the federally designated Pacific Northwest Rail Corridor, which has been the subject of high-speed passenger rail planning for more than 30 years.
+The Oregon Department of Transportation completed its analysis for improved passenger rail service between Eugene-Springfield and Portland – a 125 mile segment.
+This segment is part of the federally designated Pacific Northwest Rail Corridor.

-As part of this project, ODOT and the Federal Railroad Administration are preparing a Tier 1 Environmental Impact Statement (EIS).
-This environmental review process will help ODOT and FRA make a number of important decisions, including selection of the general rail alignment and communities where stations would be located.
-The project will also determine several service characteristics, such as the number of daily trips, travel time objectives and the technologies to be used (for example, whether the trains will be powered by electric or diesel‐electric engines).
-The project includes a public involvement strategy to ensure stakeholder participation in the decision‐making process.
+The results of the analysis are documented in a Draft Tier 1 Environmental Impact Statement (EIS) currently under review by the Federal Railroad Administration.
+This environmental review helps ODOT and FRA make important decisions, including selecting the general rail alignment and communities where stations would be located.
+We will also determine several service characteristics, such as the number of daily trips, travel time objectives and the technologies to be used - for example, whether the trains will be powered by electric or diesel‐electric engines.
+The project includes a public involvement strategy to ensure that your voice is heard in the decision‐making process.

-This project will result in a Tier 1 EIS that will address broad corridor-level issues and will result in one recommended general alignment for passenger rail service (called a “preferred alternative”).
-If necessary, subsequent projects will use a Tier 2 environmental review, which will analyze, at a greater level of detail, narrower site-specific proposals based on the decisions made in Tier 1.
-Learn more about tiering.
+The Draft Tier 1 EIS that addresses broad corridor-level issues and chooses one recommended general alignment for passenger rail service, called a “preferred alternative”.
+Later projects may be necessary to further analyze site-specific proposals in greater detail based on the decisions made in Tier 1.

-Funding for the project will be a combination of state and federal funds.
+Funding for the Oregon Passenger Rail project comes from a combination of state and federal funds.
 ODOT received $4.2 million in federal grants to continue planning efforts for improved passenger rail service between Eugene and Portland.
 ODOT is adding $5.8 million to the project.
-The Oregon Passenger Rail EIS is required in order for Oregon to compete for future construction funding for the high-speed rail corridor between Eugene and Portland.
+The Oregon Passenger Rail EIS is required in order for Oregon to compete for future federal and state construction funding for the high-speed rail corridor between Eugene and Portland.